lovelyzoo/bookshop-sporty/README.md

 ## Running this application

-Assuming Java 17 is installed, running the following command should suffice:
+Assuming Java 17 is installed, running the following sequence of commands will start this application:
 ```
-mvn spring-boot:run
+mvn clean install
+cd target
+java -jar bookstore-0.0.1-SNAPSHOT.jar
 ```

 If you see an error along the lines of: